SexChrLab/XY_RNAseq/README.md

 --- | ---
-Y-masked | for aligning genetic female XX individuals YPARs-masked | for aligning genetic male XX individuals default | the default ensemble GRCh38 human refernce genome will include sequences for all chromosomes including the sex chromosomes, X and Y
+Y-masked | for aligning genetic female XX individuals YPARs-masked | for aligning genetic male XX individuals default | the default ensemble GRCh38 human reference genome will include sequences for all chromosomes including the sex chromosomes, X and Y

 To download and create the sex chromosome complement reference genomes run the following script: